lnsp/trace-explorer/README.md

 and a web server will run on port 5000.

+> Note: The web UI may not expose all features of the command-line interface.

 ## Command-line interface

 The first step in exploring your measurements is data preparation.
 Trace Explorer assist you in a multitude of ways, by automatically exploring different strategies to maximize dataset variance.